rinusser/UEFIStarter/README.md

 * Linux (tested with Ubuntu 17.04) with sgdisk, mkisofs and mkdosfs installed (you'll need root access)
 * a working TianoCore EDK2017 development setup (earlier versions might be OK too) with GCC

+### Optional

+* Doxygen (if you want to generate the documentation), plus whatever you may need for your desired output format

 ### Recommendations

 You can reboot into the UEFI applications if you want (and have the spare machine or don't mind rebooting all the time),